nickbabcock/OhmGraphite/README.md

 ## Getting Started (Windows)

 - Create a directory that will home base for OhmGraphite (I use C:\Apps\OhmGraphite).
-- Download the [latest zip](https://github.com/nickbabcock/OhmGraphite/releases/latest) and extract to our directory
+- Download the [latest zip](https://github.com/nickbabcock/OhmGraphite/releases/latest) and extract to our directory.
 - Update app configuration (located at `OhmGraphite.exe.config`).
 The config below polls our hardware every `5` seconds and sends the results to a graphite server listening on `localhost:2003`.

 ```xml